Nursing Home Abuse

 As far as the specific kinds of actions that may be considered nursing home abuse, these may include:

 - Physical Abuse.
 This happens when someone uses physical force to cause harm to an elderly nursing home patient.
 This could involve hitting, slapping, scratching, biting, shoving or inappropriate use of restraints.
+A Fort Lauderdale nursing home abuse attorney can help you bring a claim against any person or entity that was responsible.

 - Emotional Abuse.
 This is when a caregiver or other person inflicts emotional distress on a nursing home resident.
 This could be the result of intimidation or ignoring the elder.
 It could involve humiliation and ridicule.
 It could mean treating the individual in a way that is demeaning.